 Subconsciously, not just because they have better products.
-There are many more reasons why we have our favourite brands, which hardly any one of us ever noticed.
+There are many more reasons why we have our favorite brands, which hardly anyone of us ever noticed.

 Honestly, how often have you seen an entirely new product on the market?
-It’s very rare.
+It’s sporadic.
 Probably, the last unicorn entering a “blue ocean” we saw is Airbnb.

 Whether you are starting a new business or a new product in your company, you will undoubtedly have some competitors.
 It’s always a tough battle

 Let me tell you a little story about one of the biggest companies today.
-How they started and how they won the battle against the company who had much more customers and almost the same product.
+How they started and how they won the battle against the company that had many more customers and almost the same product.

 MySpace introduced to people the World of Social Media, but Facebook truly connected them among themselves.

-Facebook had a better amplification and product distribution covered with their main mission: to connect people from various parts of the world.
+Facebook had a better amplification and product distribution covered with its primary mission: to connect people from various parts of the world.

 The best product doesn’t always win.
-The best amplification, distribution and the stories of our brand that we’re publishing, win in the most cases.
+The best amplification, distribution, and the stories of our brand that we’re publishing win in most cases.